-The Orange County Sheriff’s Office is opening the application process for its third annual Community Crime Prevention Award program, which will provide monetary awards ranging from $2,500-$10,000 to nonprofit organizations, neighborhood groups and others engaged in projects or programs that address:
+The Orange County Sheriff’s Office is opening the application process for its fourth annual Community Crime Prevention Award program, which will provide monetary awards ranging from $2,500-$10,000 to nonprofit organizations, neighborhood groups and others engaged in projects or programs that address:

 The Orange County Sheriff’s Office is seeking applications from eligible community groups in an effort to reduce and prevent crime in Orange County.
 The awards will enable community partners to work in alignment with the Orange County Sheriff’s Office to support evidence-based violence reduction, safety and drug abuse education and prevention programs.

 OCSO’s 2023 Community Crime Prevention Award program will distribute a total of $200,000 in awards that do not require applicants to provide matching funds.
 The awards are made possible utilizing seized contraband assets which are held in the Sheriff’s Law Enforcement Trust Fund.
 Applicants may request a maximum of up to $10,000 in funding, but the award recipients and amounts will be selected at the sole discretion of the Orange County Sheriff’s Office.

 Only one application per organization will be accepted.
 Organizations that offer multiple programs may include funding requests for different programs within one proposal.
 The applicant’s proposal may request funding for any new project, ongoing program, or regularly-held event as long as the project, program, or event meets all of the eligibility criteria.